Jon Robyns: Career

-In 2014 Robyns joined the original London cast of Memphis, playing the role of first cover Huey.

-In 2015, starred as Caractacus Potts in the musical Chitty Chitty Bang Bang at the West Yorkshire Playhouse (now named the Leeds Playhouse).
+In 2014 Robyns joined the original London cast of Memphis, playing the role of first cover Huey before being cast as Caractacus Potts in the musical Chitty Chitty Bang Bang at the West Yorkshire Playhouse (now named the Leeds Playhouse).
 The role was latterly taken by larger-profile performers on the subsequent UK Tour, including Jason Manford and Lee Mead.

 In 2016 Robyns played Emmett Forrest in the Leicester Curve production of Legally Blonde, and performed in both the UK tour of Sister Act as Eddie and The Wedding Singer as Robbie Hart.

-In 2018 Robyns joined the West End cast of Hamilton at the Victoria Palace theatre playing King George III.
+Following this, in 2018 Robyns joined the West End cast of Hamilton at the Victoria Palace theatre playing King George III.

 In December 2019, Robyns took over the role of Jean Valjean in the new production of Les Misérables at the Sondheim Theatre (formerly The Queens).
 The production was closed in March 2020 due to the COVID-19 pandemic.
-Robyns, along with Dean Chisnall (whom, until January 14th 2023, performed as Jean Valjean on the UK/Ireland tour), reprised the role of Jean Valjean in the staged concert version of the show, opening in May 2021.

-In 2021, Robyns was cast as Valjean when the Sondheim reopened.
-On February 28, 2023, it was announced that the matinee and evening shows of that day would be his last as Valjean, before he left Les Mis.
+Robyns, along with Dean Chisnall (whom, until 14 January 2023, performed as Jean Valjean on the UK/Ireland tour), reprised the role of Jean Valjean in the staged concert version of the show, opening in May 2021.
+Robyns was then cast as Valjean when the Sondheim reopened.
+On 7 February 2023 it was announced that the matinee and evening shows of 25 February 2023 would be his last as Valjean, before he left Les Mis.

-On 18th January 2023, it was announced that Robyns was cast as The Phantom in Andrew Lloyd Webber's The Phantom of the Opera, taking over the role from Killian Donnelly and Earl Carpenter.
+On 18 January 2023, it was announced that Robyns was cast as The Phantom in Andrew Lloyd Webber's The Phantom of the Opera, taking over the role from Earl Carpenter on 3 April.
+He played the role until June 2024.

+In 2025, Robyns performed in two shorter West End runs.
+Firstly as the titular character in Figaro: An Original Musical which ran for a week in February at the London Palladium, followed by The Great Gatsby from April to September, where he played the role of Tom Buchannan at the London Colosseum.
+It was also announced during this run that he would takeover the role of Miss Trunchbull in Matilda The Musical.